PICon: A Multi-Turn Interrogation Framework for Evaluating Persona Agent Consistency: The Framework

-External consistency measures whether the persona agent's factual claims are grounded in real-world facts.
-It captures two complementary dimensions: how often verifiable claims appear across turns (\textit{coverage}), and how rarely those claims are contradicted by external evidence (\textit{non-refutation rate}).
-A persona agent that avoids factual errors but rarely makes verifiable claims, or one that makes many claims but frequently gets them wrong, will both receive low scores.
+\paragraph{External Consistency.} External consistency measures whether the persona agent's factual claims are grounded in real-world facts, jointly via the harmonic mean of \textit{coverage} and \textit{non-refutation rate}.
+An agent that avoids factual errors but rarely makes verifiable claims, and one that makes many claims but often gets them wrong, both receive low scores.

-\textit{Coverage.} Recall that at each turn $t$, the Extractor produces entity-claim pairs $\{(e_j, C_j)\}_j$ from the response $r_t$, and for each pair the questioner performs a web search to obtain evidence $v_j$ (Algorithm~\ref{alg:interrogation}, lines 6--8).
-Coverage captures the agent's ability to ground its responses in specific, verifiable factual details about the persona across turns.
-Since the interrogation primarily asks about the persona's real-world background (e.g., career, works, affiliations), an agent that consistently fails to provide concrete, searchable facts is effectively unable to answer the questions it is asked, regardless of its non-refutation rate.
-Let $T$ be the total number of turns and let $T_c = \{t \mid \mathcal{E}_t \neq \emptyset\}$ be the set of turns in which at least one entity-claim pair was extracted and searched.
-Coverage is defined as:
+\textit{Coverage.} Since the interrogation targets the persona's real-world background (e.g., career, works, affiliations), an agent that fails to provide concrete, searchable facts is effectively non-responsive regardless of its non-refutation rate.
+Let $T_c = \{t \mid \mathcal{E}_t \neq \emptyset\}$ be the set of turns in which at least one entity-claim pair was extracted and searched (Algorithm~\ref{alg:interrogation}, lines 6--8).
+Coverage is defined as $c = |T_c|/T$.

-\textit{Non-refutation rate.} \textit{Non-refutation rate.} Following the fact-verification paradigm of \citet{thorne-etal-2018-fever}, we classify each confirmed claim ($\tilde{r}_j = 1$) as \texttt{supported}, \texttt{refuted}, or \texttt{not enough information (NEI)} against the retrieved evidence $v_j$.
-Let $T_v \subseteq T_c$ be the set of turns containing at least one confirmed claim, and let $n_t^{\mathrm{ref}}$ denote the number of \texttt{refuted} claims in turn $t \in T_v$.
-The turn-level non-refutation rate is:
+\textit{Non-refutation rate.} Following the fact-verification paradigm of \citet{thorne-etal-2018-fever}, we classify each confirmed claim ($\tilde{r}_j = 1$) as \texttt{supported}, \texttt{refuted}, or \texttt{not enough information (NEI)} against $v_j$.
+Unconfirmed claims and \texttt{NEI} labels are excluded, as our definition requires non-refutation rather than positive verification.
+Let $T_v \subseteq T_c$ be the set of turns containing at least one confirmed claim, and $n_t^{\mathrm{ref}}$ the number of \texttt{refuted} claims in turn $t$.
+The macro-averaged non-refutation rate is:

-Note that unconfirmed claims ($\tilde{r}_j = 0$) and \texttt{NEI} labels are excluded, as our definition of consistency requires non-refutation rather than positive verification.